FRETView

 Download and Installation

-Since FRETView is written as a plugin for the InstruView program (Download InstruView)
+Since FRETView is written as a plugin for InstruView, it requires the installation of this program (Download InstruView Here).

 - Once the program is installed and running, please review the help manual which can be found here,or within the program.
 Any questions or suggestions feel free to contact Nathan (ns2375@columbia.edu).